Top 7 integrations every ecommerce chatbot should support in 2026

 2. Help desk integration (Zendesk, Gorgias, Freshdesk)

 Your chatbot isn't going to solve every single problem, and that's perfectly fine.
 A smooth help desk integration makes sure that when a person is needed, the handoff is seamless.
-The chatbot can ask a few initial questions, create a ticket in a platform like Zendesk, Gorgias, or Freshdesk, and send it to the right agent with all the context they need.
+The chatbot can ask a few initial questions, create a ticket in an industry-leading and mature platform like HubSpot, Gorgias, Zendesk, or Freshdesk, and send it to the right agent with all the context they need.

 An AI copilot drafts a reply for a password reset query within the Zendesk interface, showing seamless help desk integration.